jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-07.md

-+++
+---
-title=  "Maneuvering"
+title: "Maneuvering"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "Having collected an army and concentrated his forces, he must blend and harmonize the different elements thereof before pitching his camp." linkb=  "/research/sun-tzu/art-of-war/chapter-06" linkbtext=  "Chapter 6" linkf=  "/research/sun-tzu/art-of-war/chapter-08" linkftext=  "Chapter 8" heading=  "Chapter 7 of Sun Tzu's Art of War"
+description: "Having collected an army and concentrated his forces, he must blend and harmonize the different elements thereof before pitching his camp"
-+++
+heading: "Chapter 7"
+---

 In war, the general receives his commands from the sovereign.